euberdeveloper/mongoback/README.md

 ## Dev

-**Note: Running tests will delete permanently your MongoDB data.
-Do not do it if you have important data on it.**

 Make sure you have the dev dependencies installed.

 To lint the code go to the package root in your CLI and run